argoproj-labs/hera/docs/walk-through/parameters.md

     print(f"You just said: '{message}'")
 ```

-Let's say we want to get the stdout from running the `hello` Script template.
-We have to assign the `Step` object
+If we want to get the stdout from running the `hello` Script template, function call returns a `Step` object that we
-returned from the function call to a variable, then we can access its `result` member, passing it to the `repeat_back`
+assign to a variable, and then we pass its `result` to the `repeat_back` template:
-template.

 ```py
 with Workflow(